gardener/gardener/docs/deployment/image_vector.md

 # Image Vector

-The Gardenlet is deploying several different container images into the seed and the shoot clusters.
+The Gardener components are deploying several different container images into the garden, seed, and the shoot clusters.
 The image repositories and tags are defined in a [central image vector file](../../imagevector/images.yaml).
 Obviously, the image versions defined there must fit together with the deployment manifests (e.g., some command-line flags do only exist in certain versions).